 How to save money and pay off debt at the same time

 Here are some simple strategies to help you balance saving for big goals while still prioritizing paying off student loan debt.

 5. Use your peers for motivation

 If you’re the type of person who gets motivated by competitions and community involvement, don’t be afraid to lean on your friends for support.
-This will make the topic of money a lot easier to tackle and your friends and family can help keep you on track with regular check-ins.
+This will make the topic of how to save money and pay off debt a lot easier to tackle, and your friends and family can help keep you on track with regular check-ins.